rickbassham/indi-dev-tutorials/drivers/09-coming-from-ascom.md

 Now that we are configured, we should be able to just press F5 and start debugging.

 You can set breakpoints now!

+### Driver Communication

+In INDI, all communication between clients and drivers is done through XML messages.
+The benefit is that we can run our drivers separately from the clients, even on different machines.
+The downside is that we can't just set the value of a property and expect a client to see it.
+We need to tell the client about the new value.

+When a client first connects, it sends an XML message to get all properties from all drivers.
+This is the appropriately named `getProperties` message.
+The base classes for drivers (and the indiserver itself) will handle translating that XML message into a call to a driver's `ISGetProperties` method.
+In this method, we would "define" our properties to the client, by calling `define*` methods.
+There is one for each type of property, `defineText`, `defineNumber`, `defineSwitch`, `defineBLOB`, `defineLight`.
+These methods do more than just send a message to the client, they also register the property with the base class.
+If you really wanted to handle everything manually, you could just call `IDDefText`, etc to just send the `defineText` message to the client, but this is not recommended.

+If you have properties that you only want defined once you are connected (or disconnected) you can instead call `define*` in the `updateProperties` method.
+The base class will call this method when the connection state changes.

+When a client wants to make a change to a property, it sends a `new*` message (`newText`, `newLignt`, `newSwitch`, etc.) which will in turn cause the `ISNew*` methods to be invoked.
+These can come at any time from the client.
+It's up to the driver to determine if the `new*` message is for this device, and if we can handle the property change.
+We do this by inspecting the `dev` and `name` parameters.
+`dev` should match our device name, and `name` should match the property name.

+When a driver wants to update a property value and inform the clients about it, it would first update the value directly on the in memory property, then send a `set*` message to the client.
+This is done by calling `IDSetSwitch`, `IDSetText`, etc.

+If a method starts with `IS` it is meant to be called by the [I]NDI [S]erver and handled by the driver.
+If it starts with `ID` it is meant to be called by the [I]NDI [D]river and handled by the server or client.